How does WhatsApp make money?

-WhatsApp started back in 2009 by Brian Acton and Jan Koum ex-yahoo employee.
+WhatsApp was started back in 2009 by Brian Acton and Jan Koum ex-yahoo team member.

-They left the company in 2007 and applied on Facebook but rejected it.
+They left the company in 2007 and applied on Facebook but were rejected it.

-Just after the creation of the platform, it gains huge popularity in just a few months.
+Just after the creation of the platform, it gained huge popularity in just a few months.